w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

 Captions enable people who are deaf or hard of hearing to follow media content, although they can be [beneficial to everyone](index.html#cc+ad_purpose).
 Captions are a text display of dialog and narration and are written in the same language as the audio ([subtitles](subtitles.html), on the other hand, are a translation of the audio into another language).
 They also contain **important non-speech information**, such as sound effects or speaker cues.

+Captions can be open or closed:

+-   **Closed captions** can be hidden and revealed by users, typically by operating a button or menu on the player's control bar.
+-   **Open captions** are continually displayed and cannot be turned off.

 There are three ways to present captions to viewers:

 -   **Pop-on captions** appear in discrete blocks and usually